ElishaAz/Introduction-to-Unity-DOTS/README.md

 # Introduction-to-Unity-DOTS
- An intorduction to Unity's Data Oriented Tech Stack
+ An intorduction to Unity's Data-Oriented Tech Stack